 Irish stocks gain on Government’s accelerated reopening plans

-An Taoiseach Leo Varadkar announced plans to accelerate the reopen of the Republic’s economy on Friday.
+Taoiseach Leo Varadkar announcing plans to accelerate the reopening of the Republic’s economy on Friday.
 Photograph: Leon Farrell/Photocall Ireland/PA Wire

 An unexpected jump in US employment sent world equities surging on hopes that the global economy has started to recover from the coronavirus pandemic, pulling investors out of perceived safe havens such as government bonds and gold.